haoyuzhang89/W251-HVM-Art-Connoisseur/README.md

 ## Difficulties

-* We fit the overfiting issue when we were training the data. (?????????examples??? plots????????????)
-From the plots, we can see that when the loss functions of the training model decreases, the loss function of the validation model stays the same.
+* We ran into overfitting when we were training the data. (?????????examples??? plots????????????)
+From the plots, we can see that as the loss function of the training model decreases, the loss function of the validation model stays the same.
 Then, we introduce the dropout parameter and L2 regularisation.
 Thus, from the plots below (??????plots??????), the loss function of the validation model decreases as well.
 * We also hit large scale of data issues.
-The model kept crashing when the training data are too large, so we choose simple models.
-Thus, the model includes much fewer parameters.
-Then, the models like MobileNet can train on the complex input data.
+The model kept crashing when the training data was too large.
+We attempted to fix this by trying out reduced image sizes.
+One solution we considered was to have the training data read in batches from the hard drive instead of holding all the training data in memory, but we didn't get around to implementing this solution.

 ## Future Opportunities